rolemadelen/euisblue.github.io/_posts/linux/recover-deleted-bash/2019-7-02-en-linux-restore-bash.md

 ---

 ## "i know what i'm doing"
-For this [post](./en-linux-disable-keyboard) which is about activating/deactivating the internal keyboard, I created a script file that switches on and off the keyboard when executed.
+For this [post](./en-linux-disable-keyboard), which is about activating and deactivating the internal keyboard, I created a script file that switches on and off the keyboard when executed.
-Wanting to run this script globally, I decided to move it to `/bin`.
+Wanting to run this script globally, I tried to move it to `/bin`.

 Moving a file from one to other location is easy, just use `mv`.
-So I typed
+So I typed:
 ```bash
 mui:~$ sudo mv kbd.bat /bin
 ```

-which is right but before I press *enter*, my nitwit *[migi](https://hero.fandom.com/wiki/Migi)* pressed extra keys and typed
+which is right, but before I press *enter*, my nitwit *[migi](https://hero.fandom.com/wiki/Migi)* pressed extra keys and typed

 ```bash